 Together, these conceptual approximations from the field of CDS - datafication's recursive translations, data ecosystems' interdependent linkages, and data assemblages' heterogeneous configurations - provide the foundation for examining how RDIs operate.
 In this paper, they allow us to trace how infrastructural inequalities may be generated when access, recognition, and contestation become increasingly contingent on what the infrastructure can see, link, and validate.

-Regulatory data infrastructures: a new mode of governance
+Regulatory data infrastructures: Towards a new mode of governance

 In the aftermath of the Covid-19 pandemic, regulatory data infrastructures have become central state technologies for managing and monitoring populations.
 Health dashboards, facial recognition systems, and digital identity systems – among other data infrastructures - operate through data assemblages that classify, count, and sort people.
 We use the term RDIs to describe data-driven infrastructures that do not merely store, process, or circulate data, but actively shape the polity.
 The expansion of interoperability protocols, the dissemination of algorithmic surveillance technologies in urban settings, and the implementation of identity verification systems have afforded not only an unprecedented volume of data, but also a new mode of governance.
 Milan refers to this shift as governance by data infrastructure.
 In this context, bureaucratic decision-making is increasingly replaced by systems presented as neutral, apolitical, and technical, framed primarily in terms of efficiency, security, and control.
 As a result, public governance becomes increasingly platform dependent.